microsoft/DesktopBridgeToUWP-Samples/Samples/HelloWorldSample/README.md

 ---------------

 - Xcopy deployable app has no registry settings and no custom deployment logic.
 IOW, you can deploy it by just copying files around to the right locations.
-- If your app is not xcopy deployable please use the [Dektop App Converter] (https://msdn.microsoft.com/windows/uwp/porting/desktop-to-uwp-run-desktop-app-converter)
+- If your app is not xcopy deployable please use the [Desktop App Converter] (https://msdn.microsoft.com/windows/uwp/porting/desktop-to-uwp-run-desktop-app-converter)
 - You can learn more about Live Tiles [here] (https://msdn.microsoft.com/en-us/library/windows/apps/hh465403.aspx)